 My name is Besjona Shkurti, I am 21 years-old and I am from Albania.
 I completed my Bachelor’s in Mathematics at the Faculty of Natural Sciences in Tirana, Albania.
-I am currently in my second year of the Master’s programme in Didactics of Mathematics at UiA.
+I am currently in my second year of the Master’s programme in Mathematics - Mathematics Education at UiA.
 My hobbies include travelling, outdoor activities and going out with friends.

 There are several reasons, but the main one is that I wanted to study in a country that had a different culture and nature from my home country.
 Norway seemed stunning with the northern lights, its deep fjords and snow-capped mountains.
 Other factors that influenced my decision were that Norway is one of the safest and happiest countries in the world with very high living standards.